Improved Probabilistic Lower Bounds for Separable Matrices: Appendix A

 where

-Define $R$ as the maximum value such that $E_{d_0} < n/4d$ for every $d_0$.
-For such a value of $R$, the expected value of the number of bad pairs is less than $n/4$.
-Hence, by Markov’s inequality, the probability that the number of bad pairs not less than $n/2$ is less than $1/2$.
-Let's find this parameter $R$.
-We demand that
+\textbf{Finding the maximum appropriate value of $R$.} {Define $R_{max}$ as the maximum value $R$ such that $E_{d_0} < n/4d$ for every $d_0$.
+For such a value of $R = R_{max}$, the expected value of the number of bad pairs is less than $n/4$.
+Hence, by Markov’s inequality, there is at most a $1/2$ probability that the number of bad pairs is $n/2$ or greater.
+Let us estimate this parameter $R_{max}$.
+We demand that for every $d_0$, the following inequality holds}